nyh3/tp/docs/UserGuide.md

 #### View all expenditure
 - Viewing saved expenditures without filters.
-To do so, key in with the following format: `list`.
+To do so, key in with the following format: `e/ list/`.

 #### View expenditure by month and year
 - Viewing saved expenditures by month and year.
 To do so, key in